jac307/MediaArtTutorials/IARTS1T03/WT-W6.md

   - Top view, side view, and front view
   - Colour-coded lights with range indicated
 - **Cue list**
-  - 3–5 cues, written as instructions for a lighting technician
+  - 3–5 cues, written in order as **clear, technician-style instructions**, using class vocabulary
+  - **One rendered image per cue**, showing the exact frame where the cue occurs

 ➡️ **Export as PDF**
 📄 **Filename:** `Lastname-Firstname-W6-Tutorial.pdf`